VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 # Implementation Details

-This section describes some of the significant features of the implementation of the registrations bounded context.
+This section describes some of the significant features of the implementation of the orders and reservations bounded context.
 You may find it useful to have a copy of the code so you can follow along.
 You can download a copy of the code from the repository on github:
 [mspnp/cqrs-journey-code][repourl].

 ## High-level Architecture